Credit for Prior Learning Procedure - 10.08.01

 Students who have completed Howard County Public School System career programs through Career Academies may be eligible for academic credit at HCC through an articulation agreement with the school system.
-Eligibility for this credit is based on a number of factors, including the student’s HCC area of study, other college coursework the student has completed, the student’s grade in the high school course, and the specific terms of the articulation agreement.
-Students must submit to the college’s office of admissions and advising an official high school transcript and an Articulated Credit Form (available in high school guidance offices and HCC’s office of admissions and advising).
+Eligibility for this credit is based on a number of factors, including the student’s area of study, other college coursework the student has completed, the student’s grade in the high school course, and the specific terms of the articulation agreement.
+Students must submit an official high school transcript and an articulated credit form (available in high school guidance offices, HCC’s office of admissions and advising, and on the HCC website) to the office of admissions and advising.
 The award of credit for high school coursework does not guarantee that transfer institutions will grant credit for these courses or grant credit in the same way.

 Nontraditional Prior Learning

-Credit may be granted for educational programs that apply to students’ learning programs and have been successfully completed at noncollegiate organizations such as government agencies, corporations and businesses, trade and technical schools, and others.
-Noncollegiate courses will be evaluated in accordance with the American Council on Education (ACE) recommendations, as well as other approved organizations, in accordance with the college’s articulation agreements with nontraditional organizations and agencies.
+Credit may be granted for educational programs that apply to students’ areas of study and have been successfully completed at non-collegiate organizations such as government agencies, corporations and businesses, trade and technical schools, and others.
+Non-collegiate courses will be evaluated in accordance with the American Council on Education (ACE) recommendations, as well as other approved organizations, in accordance with the college’s articulation agreements with nontraditional organizations and agencies.
 Official transcripts, along with an official transcript evaluation request form, must be submitted to the office of admissions and advising.

 Military Education and Training

-Credit may be granted for a variety of formal military, vocational, and educational programs based on a student’s declared learning program at HCC.
-Students will be awarded credit based on recommendations made by the ACE, as well as in accordance with the college’s articulation agreements with individual military branches and organizations.
+Credit may be granted for a variety of formal military, vocational, or educational programs based on a student’s area of study at HCC.
+Students will be awarded credit based on recommendations made by ACE, as well as in accordance with the college’s articulation agreements with individual military branches and organizations.
 Official military transcripts, including Joint Services Transcript (JST), Community College of the Air Force (CCAF), or other military transcripts, must be submitted with a transcript evaluation request form to the office of admissions and advising.

 Credit by Examination

 Students may be awarded credit through nationally standardized or HCC institutional testing programs.
-Howard Community College has specific policies for all testing programs for which it awards credits based on scores, other credits earned, and students’ learning programs.
+HCC has specific policies for all testing programs for which it awards credits based on scores, other credits earned, and students’ areas of study.
 Credit is generally not awarded for institutional exams taken at other colleges and universities.
-Students must submit official score transcripts, declare a learning program, and submit an official request for a transcript evaluation to receive credit for national examination programs.
-Howard Community College’s test center administers some of these exams to its current and prospective students.
+Students must submit official score transcripts, declare an area of study, and submit an official request for a transcript evaluation to receive credit for national examination programs.
+HCC’s test center administers some of these exams to its current and prospective students.
 Information regarding required scores and credits awarded may be obtained by contacting the office of admissions and advising.